-Restaurants: Eat & Drink Co., Burger King, Costa, West Cornwall Pasty Co., Greggs, Costa Express, Krispy Kreme
+Catering: Burger King, Chow, Costa, Greggs, West Cornwall Pasty Co, Costa Express, Krispy Kreme

-Forecourt: BP (with: LPG), Costa, Costa Express, Krispy Kreme, Air1 AdBlue
+westbound only: Children's Soft Play Area, Full Hou$e, Multi Faith Room, Regus Express Motel: Travelodge Forecourt: BP (with: BP Autogas LPG), Shop, Costa Express, Krispy Kreme, Air1 AdBlue

 Prices are paid using PayByPhone - more details.
 The location code is 2451 (westbound) and 2452 (eastbound).

 The fees are strictly enforced by CP Plus.

 Leigh Delamere used to be listed by the Highways Agency as an "approved truckstop", but no longer is.

 Beneath the westbound site apparently lies two buried diggers.

 On 22 November 1974, the services were closed due to a bomb scare.

 The Travelodges on either side usually differ slightly in price up to £4, with the westbound being the more expensive.